Drita D'Avanzo

-Drita D'Avanzo (née Selmani; born February 6, 1976) is an American reality star who appeared on the VH1 series Mob Wives from 2011 to 2016.
+Drita D'Avanzo (née Selmani; born February 6, 1976) is an American reality television personality who appeared on the VH1 series Mob Wives from 2011 to 2016.
 She also appeared on Mob Wives spinoff Big Ang.

+Early life

-D'Avanzo grew up in Staten Island after her family migrated from Albania.
+D'Avanzo was born in Staten Island, New York and grew up in Todt Hill after her family emigrated from Albania.
+She attended Susan E. Wagner High School.

+Career

-On The Tomorrow Show with Keven Undergaro D'Avanzo stated that she is working on a spinoff of her own.
-D'Avanzo makes regular appearances as herself on television, with notables including Celebrity Ghost Stories and Watch What Happens: Live.
+On The Tomorrow Show with Keven Undergaro, D'Avanzo stated that she is working on a spinoff of her own.
+D'Avanzo makes regular appearances as herself on television, with notables including Celebrity Ghost Stories and Watch What Happens Live!.
 In August 2017, she was announced as a cast member on the Big Brother-style VH1 reality show Scared Famous.
 She is known for her hot-tempered personality.

 D'Avanzo has worked for several upscale cosmetic companies as a freelance makeup artist and has launched her own cosmetics line called "Lady Boss by Drita".

+Legal issues

-She and her husband Lee D'Avanzo, who federal prosecutors allege is the leader of the Bonanno and Colombo crime family farm team, were arrested on December 19, 2019; they were charged with criminal drug and multiple firearms possession after a search warrant was executed on their home.
+D'Avanzo and her husband Lee D'Avanzo, who federal prosecutors allege is the leader of the Bonanno and Colombo crime family farm team, were arrested on December 19, 2019; they were charged with criminal drug and multiple firearms possession after a search warrant was executed on their home.
 The firearms were a .38-caliber revolver and a 9 mm, both loaded with hollow-point bullets.
 On February 21, 2020, the charges against her were dropped, while Lee pleaded not guilty to gun possession charges.
 On March 20, 2020, Lee pleaded guilty to the charge.
-On 7 August 2020, D'Avanzo was sentenced to 64 months (5-1/3 years) in prison for the offenses.
+On August 7th, 2020, D'Avanzo was sentenced to 64 months (5-1/3 years) in prison for the offenses.
 In sentencing him, the judge cited his extensive criminal history, which entails six convictions.
 He is currently incarcerated at FCI McKean, a medium security Federal prison located in Lewis Run, Pennsylvania.
 As of May 2021, he is 52 years old.
-His scheduled release date is 14 July 2024.
+His scheduled release date is July 14, 2024.

+Personal life

+Drita and Lee D’Avanzo have two daughters, born in 2001 and 2007.
+On March 25, 2024, Drita announced that she secretly separated from her husband for a couple years as he had been arrested in 2020.

+She is cousins with Bad Girls Club star, Florina Kaja.